InEngine-NET/InEngine.NET/docs-src/commands.md

 ```

 A command that implements ICommand can be run directly or [queued](queuing), but it cannot be [scheduled](scheduling).
-Extending the **InEngine.Core.AbstractCommand** class adds extra functionality, like a progress bar, and the ability to schedule the command using the scheduler.
+Extending the ==InEngine.Core.AbstractCommand== class adds extra functionality, like a progress bar, and the ability to schedule the command using the scheduler.
 Minimally, the Run method should be overridden.

 ```c#